-9. Educate Yo Self
+9. Financially Educate Yourself

 The BLUF: Knowledge is power.
 Understanding the rules around your money, your benefits, your bank accounts and your constitutional rights can save you big time not only in dollars, but in reduced stress and better mental health as well.

 Similar to pre-planning, educating yourself about money can save you a lot of trouble in the long run as you balance finances during a mental health crisis.

 I once talked to someone who didn’t know they could rollover their 401K to a personal account after leaving a job.
 This left them missing a huge chunk of money that was rightfully theirs for many years.

 The other day I ran into someone who thought FMLA was something provided by their company, like a benefit.
 (It’s not, it’s a Federal Act available to all peoples working in companies of 50 or more people).